 These channels are most likely to be active during weekdays in North America.

-If you're not familiar with IRC, the quickest way to join is using Scrollback - a web-based IRC client that is pre-configured with the mdn and mdndev channels.
-You may also want to learn more about IRC and use an installable IRC client such as ChatZilla.
+You may want to learn more about IRC and use an installable IRC client such as ChatZilla.
 It is implemented as a Firefox add-on, which makes it quick and easy to install and use.
+If you're not familiar with IRC, an easy way to join is using a web-based IRC client such as Scrollback, which is pre-configured with the mdn and mdndev channels.

 Join our biweekly meetings (and other events)